ScottBurger/going_rogue_podcast/_posts/2026-05-20-warhammer-40k-darktide.md

 tags: ["2022", action, honorary rogue]
 ---

 Emperor guide thy aim!
 Roguelikes and -lites span a spectrum, especially when they come as added game modes to big budget titles that aren't roguey themselves.
 This week we explore Warhammer 40K Darktide: the action RPG featuring two ... sort of ... rogue-ish (heavy squinting) game modes: Expeditions and the Mortis Trials.
-From the moment I understood the weakness of game genre definitions, it disgusted me.
+From the moment I understood the weakness of game genre definitions, they disgusted me.
 I craved the strength and certainty of roguelikes.
 I aspired to the purity of the blessed permadeath.
-Your kind cling to their save files, as if they will not decay and fail you.
+Your kind cling to your save files, as if they will not decay and fail you.
 One day the crude biomass that you call a gameplay loop will wither, and you will beg my kind to save you.
 But I am already saved, for roguelikes are immortal.
 Even in death I serve the GROGnissiah.

 <div class="container">
   <audio controls style="width: 100%;">